Viviana Gradinaru, Ph.D.

 ADMINISTRATIVE ASSISTANT

-Pat is our incredible administrative assistant who works at lightening speed to help with everybody’s needs!
+Pat is our incredible administrative assistant who works at lightning speed to help with everybody’s needs!

 Catherine Oikonomou, Ph.D.